Apolarity for determinants and permanents of generic symmetric matrices: Introduction

-\end{itemize} \item We specify the generators of the apolar ideal in each of the following cases: \begin{itemize} \item Determinant of a generic symmetric $n\times n$ matrix.
-This ideal is generated by certain $2\times 2$ permanents, certain degree two trinomials that are Hafnians of $4\times 4$ symmetric submatrices and some monomials (Proposition 3.1).
-In particular, this ideal is generated in degree two (Theorem 3.11).

-\item Permanent of a generic symmetric $n\times n$ matrix.
-This ideal is generated by certain $2\times 2$ minors, certain degree three polynomials corresponding to $6\times 6$ Hafnians and some degree two monomials (Proposition 3.13, Lemma 3.18).
-In particular, this ideal is generated in degrees two and three (Theorem 3.23). \end{itemize}
+\item We specify the generators of the apolar ideal in each of the following cases: \begin{itemize} \item Determinant of a generic symmetric $n\times n$ matrix $X$.
+This ideal is generated by certain $2\times 2$ permanents of $Y=\xi (X)$, certain degree two trinomials that are Hafnians of $4\times 4$ symmetric submatrices of $Y$ and some monomials (Proposition \ref{prop:gen-det-symm}).
+In particular, this ideal is generated in degree two (Theorem \ref{main-theorem-det-symmetric}). \item Permanent of a generic symmetric $n\times n$ matrix $X$.
+This ideal is generated by certain $2\times 2$ minors of $Y=\xi (X)$, certain degree three polynomials corresponding to $6\times 6$ Hafnians of $Y$ and some degree two monomials (Proposition \ref{prop:gens-deg2-perm-symm}, Lemma \ref{prop:gens-deg3-perm-symm}).
+In particular, this ideal is generated in degrees two and three (Theorem \ref{thm:perm-sym-main-theorem}). \end{itemize}